schromya/CRMMfort/README.md

 ## Setup
-* To run the VR portion, you will need Unity 6000.0.38f1 LTS.
+* To run the VR portion, you will need Unity 2022.3.16f1.

 ## Running
-Open the `ComfortUnity` directory in unity.
+Open the `ComfortUnityHDRP2` directory in unity.